blockclock-2019/wordclock/README.md

-Wordclock
+# Wordclock

-Code
+## Code

+This code is designed for the WeMos D1 Mini, but other ESP8266 will also work.
+Other controllers programmed using the Arduino-IDE may also work with slight modification to the software.

 In this repo you can find the two healthchecks and the clock's software.
+### Healthcheks

+The healthchecks are used to check if the hardware functions correctly before final assembly.

-CNC-Files
+## CNC-Files

-The files used by the CNC-Machine are also in here
+The files used by the CNC-Machine are also in here.